rubenafo/yfMongo/README.md

 ### Requirements
 * Python v2.7 at least
+* Pymongo python module
-* a MongoDb running on standard port
+* a running MongoDb

 ### Usage
 The command line help shows the available functionality: